milvus-io/community/blog/en/milvus-229-highly-anticipated-release-with-optimal-user-experience.md

 Starting with Milvus 2.2.9, the Milvus SDK includes a high-level API that automatically fills dynamic fields into the hidden JSON field of the collection, allowing users to concentrate solely on their business fields.

-## etter data separation and enhanced search efficiency with Partition Key
+## Better data separation and enhanced search efficiency with Partition Key

 Milvus 2.2.9 enhances its partitioning capabilities by introducing the Partition Key feature.
 It allows user-specific columns as primary keys for partitioning, eliminating the need for additional APIs such as `loadPartition` and `releasePartition`.
 This new feature also removes the limit on the number of partitions, leading to more efficient resource utilization.